alphagov/govuk-puppet/docs/creating-a-user-account.md

 Add the name of your manifest (your username) into the list of `users::usernames` in hieradata/integration.yaml.

-## Add yourself to the list of Jenkins users
+## CI and Integration access

-There's another bit of hieradata in integration.yaml for `govuk_jenkins::config::admins` which will give you access to the deployment Jenkins.
-Add your github enterprise username (usually your full name) to this list.
+There's a GitHub team called 'GOV.UK' that you should be added to in order to see the CI and integration environments.
+GitHub owners (your team's tech lead is probably one) can do this for you.

-## Staging and production
+## Staging and production access

-If you're getting access to staging and production, repeat the above hieradata changes in the govuk-secrets repo.
-You'll also need to add yourself to `ssh::config::allow_users` in those environments to be able to SSH to machines.
+If you're getting access to staging and production, repeat the above step, specifying the 'GOV.UK Production' team.
+You'll also need to add yourself to `ssh::config::allow_users` in those environments (hieradata can be found in `govuk-secrets`) to be able to SSH to machines.

 Talk to the GOV.UK Platform Operations Manager about when you need to have production access.